cs4s/2019/ai/sessions/data/presentation/data.md

 # Coffee Shop: Data to Collect

 - Imagine that you can collect pretty much any information about the coffee shop's customers
-- What *attributes* would you collect to use for grouping together 'similar'customers?
+- What *attributes* would you collect to use for grouping together 'similar' customers?
 - Once you had these clusters, what strategies could you use to upsell to these customers?

 ---